top of page

 A cohesive business plan is the best way to start your agency.
 Make these points explicit in a singular document to articulate your vision and provide a framework with which to assess the impact of possible decisions.
 Above all, a business plan provides clarity and context, answering stakeholders’ most frequent questions.

-Remember: business plans lay the groundwork for your strategy, but you need to stay flexible should any unexpected moments arise.
+Remember: business plans lay the groundwork for your strategy, but you need to stay flexible should any unexpected moments arise (spoiler: they will).
 Write one with intentions to follow through, but pivot when necessary.

 Who do you sell to?